git-fetch-git-roll-over/GradDog/docs/source/index.rst

 With our main directory ``cs107-FinalProject``, We plan to organize our package as follows:

-* dependencies in ``requriements.txt``
+* dependencies in ``requirements.txt``
-* continuous integration ``.travis.yml``
+* continuous integration information in ``.travis.yml`` and coverage information in ``codecov.yml``
 * documentation in ``\docs``
 * test suite in ``\tests``
-* code in ``\codes``
+* code in ``\forward_mode``
 * images in ``\images``

 Basic Modules
 -------------

-We plan to include one module called ``autodiff`` and it creates instances of single input variable and computes the value and derivative via the forward mode of automatic differentiation.
+We plan to include two modules: ``variable``, which defines the variable object and the differentiation rules that govern its behavior, and ``function`` which defines the elementary functions (e.g. sine, cosine, logarithms).

-How to Tests
+How to Test
 ------------

 Both ``TravisCI`` and ``CodeCov`` are used and our test suite will live inside our repo in a ``\tests`` directory.
+Our project currently has 79% coverage.

 How to Install
 --------------

-As of now, we primarily distribute our code by having clients clone our github repositary, but we hope to also make it pip-installable.
+As of now, we primarily distribute our code by having clients clone our github repository, but we hope to also make it pip-installable.
 For the future, we plan to package our project using `wheels <https://www.python.org/dev/peps/pep-0427/>`_.
 This should make it easily pip installable.

 Implementation Details